csswoman/SVGify/README.md

-# SVGcraft
+# SVGify

-A free, open-source, **browser-only** SVG vectorizer web app.
-Convert raster images (PNG/JPG/WEBP) to vector SVGs, edit colors per-path, and label individual shapes.

-**Everything runs client-side** — no backend, no API, no auth.
-Your uploaded images and SVGs never leave your device.
-This is both a privacy guarantee and a security feature.
+**SVGify** is a free, open-source web app that turns raster images (PNG, JPG, WEBP) into editable SVG files — entirely in your browser.

+Upload an image, vectorize it, tweak colors and shapes, then download a clean SVG ready for icons, logos, or production use.
+Nothing is uploaded to a server: your files never leave your device.

-## Features
+## What it does

-- **Vectorize** — drag & drop images, adjust color/smoothing settings, preview instantly
+1. **Vectorize** — Drag and drop a raster image, adjust color count and smoothing, and preview the SVG instantly.
-- **Edit colors** — click any path to recolor it, or recolor by palette swatch
+2. **Edit colors** — Recolor individual paths or whole palette swatches.
-- **Label shapes** — name individual paths (e.g., "wing", "beak") — labels survive export and re-import
-- **Static hosting** — zero backend required; deploy anywhere (Vercel, GitHub Pages, etc.)

-## Tech Stack

-- **Next.js 16** (App Router, TypeScript, static export)
-- **React 19**
-- **Tailwind CSS v4**
-- **imagetracerjs** (pure JS color vectorization)
+3. **Shape tools** — Label paths, refine geometry, and clean up details before export.
+4. **Export** — Download an optimized SVG you can use right away.

-## Engine Decision
+## Why SVGify

-We evaluated `vectortracer` (Rust→WASM bindings) for better performance, but its `ColorImageConverter` is not yet implemented.
-Since **color editing is core to SVGcraft**, we use **imagetracerjs** for proven color tracing and per-path fill attributes.
-It's pure JavaScript, runs entirely in a Web Worker, and produces the SVG structure we need.
+- **Privacy by design** — 100% client-side.
+No accounts, no backend, no telemetry.
+- **Real-time preview** — See the result as you adjust settings.
+- **Ship-ready output** — Aimed at designers, developers, and makers who need a usable SVG in one session.
+- **Bilingual UI** — English and Spanish.

-## Getting Started
+## Getting started

 ```bash
 git clone <repo>